Benefits of Sustainable Landscaping

 Whenever I think of sustainable landscaping, I think of my grandparents’ garden and how unsustainable it is.
 While they are keen gardeners and have lived at the same house for the past 40 years, their ability to maintain it has declined radically.
 This once lush, colourful and impressive garden has been left to its own devices and has thus wasted away, to a patchy lawn and a mass of alien, self seeding Metrosiderus trees (New Zealand Christmas tree).

 During the last two decades, it’s very apparent that people’s consciousness has shifted in respect to gardening.
 Gone are the days of exotic shrubs, large sweeping lawns and alien trees, lining the periphery of the yard.
-Indigenous planting is now the order of the day, water is turning into our most precious resource and the environment we live in, is being observed.
+Indigenous planting is now the order of the day, sustainable living is trendy, water is a most precious resource and the environment we live in, is being observed.
 There is still much work to be done though...

 According to NBG Landscapes, sustainable landscaping is more than just planting a few indigenous shrubs in the flower beds.
 It’s about creating a lifestyle in which both we and the environment benefit.
 The best way to start is by planning correctly.
 I always advise measuring up a plot and drawing a plan to scale.
 It’s really important to draw trees and shrubs at their matured sizes.
 All too often, I come across gardens in my work, which are so overplanted and dense, so many of the flowering shrubs and perennials are lost.
 Resulting in much of the garden and money being wasted.